weimeng/datasciencecoursera/CodeBook.md

    measurement.
 3. Use descriptive activity names to name the activities in the data set
 4. Appropriately label the data set with descriptive variable names.
-5. Create a second, independent tidy data set in a `tidydata.csv` file with the average of each variable for each activity and each subject.
+5. Create a second, independent tidy data set in a `tidydata.txt` file with the average of each variable for each activity and each subject.

 Format & variables
 ------------------
-`tidydata.csv` is a comma-separated values file which can be parsed by R's `read.csv` function.
+`tidydata.txt` is a comma-separated values file which can be parsed by R's `read.table` function.
 The data contains the following identifier columns:

 | Column Name | Description                                                    |
 | ----------- | -------------------------------------------------------------- |